The founder of YTE

 Introducing YTE in 2006

-Dr. Eskeland spent a great deal of his professional life working in the egg industry during the 1990s with the help of Nils Mortensen who has access to medical equipment.
+Dr. Eskeland spent a great deal of his professional life working in the egg industry in Norway.
+During the 1990s with the help of Nils Mortensen who has access to medical equipment.
 In 2006, he published a short summary of his research on Young Tissue Extract and branded it as YTE®.
 He partnered with Amerikal Nutraceuticals Corporation (ANC), a company based in the USA.

-However, ANC, which was classified as a producer of health raw materials, did not fully materialize the introduction of YTE supplement in the USA at this time.
+However, ANC, which was classified as a producer of health raw materials, did not fully materialize the introduction of YTE supplements in the USA at this time.
 [Needs authentication]

 Although John Ralston Davidson should technically own the rights for the egg extract, he chose not to patent the formula.
 Decades later, it was registered and patented as YTE®, apparently with or independently between Eskeland and Mortensen.